wilsonmar/oss-perf/react.md

-This page describes how to learn and make use of React at an enterprise level.
+﻿This page describes how to learn and make use of React at an enterprise level.

 React is used to develop dynamic SPA UI running on modern browsers